 William S. Song

-Dr. Song has been the technical director for several programs, including programs on the receiver-on-chip technology, wideband linearity enhancement processor, X-band element-level digitized sensor array, space-based radar onboard signal processor, high-dynamic-range digital receiver, adaptive digital beamformer processor, and miniaturized mixed-signal receiver/processor.
+Song has been the technical director for several programs, including programs on the receiver-on-chip technology, wideband linearity enhancement processor, X-band element-level digitized sensor array, space-based radar onboard signal processor, high-dynamic-range digital receiver, adaptive digital beamformer processor, and miniaturized mixed-signal receiver/processor.
 He has also designed a series of high-performance special-purpose signal processor integrated circuits for these applications.
 His accomplishments include 17 U.S. patents, 24 invention disclosures, and 41 publications.
-He is also an IEEE Senior Member.

 Song received his BS, MS, and PhD degrees from the Massachusetts Institute of Technology in 1982, 1984, and 1989, respectively.